CoxT9/ClipboardExtender/README.md

 # ClipboardExtender
-A control-group inspired approach to expanding the clipboard utility
+A control-group inspired approach to making clipboards great again

 This project was started at Hack The North 2016.

 The intention of this project is to extend the current utility of the unix clipboard.
-A control-group approach is proposed.
+I used "control groups" to make this happen.

-Control-groups are inspired from RTS games, where ctrl-F# is used to read from/write to a specific group. # is a single integer 0 <= 10.
-F11 clears the clipboard and F12 ends the service.
+Control-groups are from RTS games, where ctrl-# is used to read from/write to a specific group. # is a single integer 0 <= 9.

-Therefore, this project aims to provide 10 seperate clipboards, each accessed by the corresponding numerical digit.
+Therefore, this project provides 10 seperate clipboards, each accessed by the corresponding numerical digit.

-This project is currently geared towards Unix systems ( python can be used both for clipboard management, keyboard events and developing a unix daemon ).

-Future: Windows application, stack-based clipboard, examination of other python libraries or alternatives to python entirely, more user customisability (ie: hotkey management for F or even CTRL keys)
+Ctrl+F# (1 through 10) provides access to a different clipboard.
+Ctrl-F#-b will copy and Ctrl-F#-m will paste.
+Ctrl-F11 will clear all clipboard and Ctrl-F12 will kill the process.

+Use the .sh file provided to run the script without a console window.

+This script works for Ubuntu with text in clipboards.
+10 different text entries can be stored.